-3. Selecting alternatives to CTC
+3 Alternatives to CTC

-3.1 Selection criteria
+3.1 Selection Criteria

-No alternative is ideal in all regards and each one has certain advantages and disadvantages.
+No alternative is ideal in all regards; each one has certain advantages and disadvantages.
 In order to address environmental, health and safety concerns without compromising on quality and cost effectiveness, any substitute for CTC should meet the following criteria:

 - Non-ozone-depleting substance (non-ODS)

+- Non-carcinogenic

 - Good cleaning efficacy

 - Low toxicity

-- High Dielectric strength
+- Non-flammable or low flammability

-- Compatible with insulation material (should not damage)
+- Compatible with substrate material (e.g. non-corrosive, non- abrasive)

-- Not leaving any residue
+- · Not leaving any residue

-- Equal or lower cost compared to CTC
+- · Equal or lower cost compared to CTC

 - Locally available

-- Non carcinogenic
+- Can be disposed off easily

-3.2 Viable alternatives
+3.2 Viable Alternatives

-Based on the selection criteria presented above, GTZ-Proklima identified a range of alternatives for varied applications within the electrical sector.
+Based on the selection criteria presented above, GTZ-Proklima identified a range of alternatives for varied applications in foundries.
 Their suitability has been confirmed through industrial trials.
 Though Trichloroethylene (TCE) has good cleaning properties and is used by many enterprises, its usage is strongly discouraged because of its inherent cancer risk.